Grimy watches, bracelets, photos: evidence of boat migrant tragedies

 The Africa-Italy route is the deadliest, recording more than 80 percent of the total Mediterranean migrant deaths in 2015.
 Italy has taken in more than 140,000 people amid the biggest immigration crisis Europe has seen since World War Two.

-Escaping war, persecution or severe poverty, migrants pay from $1,200 to $1,600 to smugglers, according to Sicilian prosecutors, in a gamble to reach Europe in unseaworthy boats overloaded to maximise profit.
+Escaping war, persecution or severe poverty, migrants pay from $1,200 to $1,600 to smugglers, according to Sicilian prosecutors, in a gamble to reach Europe in unseaworthy boats overloaded to maximize profit.

 After Greek officials said one of the Paris suicide bombers arrived on a migrant boat from Turkey, an increasing number of European Union countries have balked at taking in more asylum seekers, and some 25 U.S. governors have vowed to resist hosting Syrian refugees.